couchbaselabs/node-ottoman/vuepress/guides/query-builder.md

 ## N1QL WHERE clause structure

-To know the syntax of a WHERE clause you can see this [link](https://docs.couchbase.com/server/current/n1ql/n1ql-language-reference/where.html).
+The syntax of a WHERE clause in n1ql is documented here [link](https://docs.couchbase.com/server/current/n1ql/n1ql-language-reference/where.html).

 Available Comparison Operators: